jrka/pyradexnest/README.md

 -- Measured error in flux in Jy km/s
 -- Percent calibration error to add in quadrature (set to 0 if not desired).

-3) Setup a few things in pyradexnest.py
+3) Create a config.py file also in that directory, with the following:
 -- Number of dimensions, n_dims: 4 for 1 component modeling, 8 for 2 component.
--- If desired, check the limits for the parameters as defined in the mycube function.
+-- If you'd like to include likelihood distributions for the line fluxes themselves, set sled_to_j as a nonzero number: you will calculate distributions for all lines up to and including this J_upper value.
+-- Define the "myprior" function, see example.
+-- If you'd like to normalize the marginalized distributions so peak =1, norm=True

 4) RUN IT, use mpi if desired.
 BE IN YOUR DIRECTORY.  mpirun -np 8 python PATH/TO/pyradexnest.py

-5) Analyze it.
-BE IN YOUR DIRECTORY. python PATH/TO/pyradexnest_analyze.py
+5) Analyze it - not done yet.